GeorginaCarlisle/inspiring-young-writers/README.md

 [LucidChart](https://www.lucidchart.com/pages/) - Used to plan the models to be included in the database and how they connect together.

 [Balsamiq](https://balsamiq.com) - Used to create wireframes showing the skeleton plane of the design phase.

+[Cloudinary](https://cloudinary.com) - Image and video API platform.

+[Heroku](https://www.heroku.com) - Used to host and deploy the project

+[ElephantSQL](https://www.elephantsql.com) - Used to store the PostgreSQL database

 [Return to contents list](#contents)